 Team of Experts on the Rule of Law and Sexual Violence in Conflict

-Experts from the Justice and Corrections Service (JCS), Office of the High Commissioner for Human Rights (OHCHR), Police Division and United Nations Development Programme (UNDP) are part of a Team of Experts on the Rule of Law and Sexual Violence in Conflict (Team of Experts), which was created under Security Council resolution 1888 (2009).
+Experts from OROLSI’s Justice and Corrections Service and Police Division; Office of the High Commissioner for Human Rights (OHCHR); and the United Nations Development Programme (UNDP) are part of a Team of Experts on the Rule of Law and Sexual Violence in Conflict (Team of Experts), which was created under Security Council resolution 1888 (2009).
 The Team of Experts focuses its efforts on strengthening the capacity of national rule of law and justice actors, including in specialized areas such as: criminal investigation and prosecution; collection and preservation of evidence; military justice system investigation and prosecution; criminal and procedural law reform; and protection of victims, witnesses and justice officials.

 To date, the Team of Experts has supported national authorities in a number of countries, including the Central African Republic, Colombia, Côte d’Ivoire, the Democratic Republic of the Congo, Guinea, Iraq, Liberia, Mali, Somalia and South Sudan.